 Each workshop or programme is given a title inspired by the venue or the material which has inspired the workshop in the first place.

-Our core structure, and the one that has been most frequently programmed, is a One-Day Immersive.
+Our core structure has to date been most frequently programmed.
 It lasts from approx 10.30am until approx 2.30pm.
 During the workshop the writers are:

 - introduced to the venue/historical site

 - invited to create their own impressions of the place

 - given time to write on their own, guided by occasional writing tasks and narrative provocations

 - given an introduction to the Young Walter Scott Prize

 This structure has been taken up by schools who are interested in using our skills-base and the field-visit aspect to complement in-school learning in History, English Literacy and Communication Skills.

 Over several days, in a structure that integrates engagement with the historical environment and a slower, more intensive process of writing mentoring, we are able to point young writers more clearly in the direction of a finished product.

 - Day 1 In-school writing workshop led by a writer-educator